- Małgorzata Maria Grąbczewska – Editor-in-Chief

 Doctor of Art Studies at Nicolaus Copernicus University in Torun (2014).
 In 2009 she also graduated from Gender Studies at the University of Warsaw.
 Since 2016 – the Deputy Director of the Study Centre of the Polish Institute of World Art Studies.
 Curator of many exhibitions of Polish contemporary art.
 Author of the book entitled Uwikłane w kulturę.
 O twórczości współczesnych artystek japońskich i chińskich [Culture trouble.
 The Contemporary Art of Japanese and Chinese Women] and many articles on Chinese and Japanese contemporary art.
 Editor of the publications Costume – mirror of culture and The art of dress, dress in art.

-PhD candidate in the Department of History at the University of Warsaw.
-She holds a MA in art history (prize for the best master’s thesis defended in the Institute of Art History at the University of Warsaw in 2014) along with the diploma from the studies at the Association of Polish Art Photographers.
+She holds a PhD in art history along with the diploma from the studies at the Association of Polish Art Photographers.
 In 2015 she was invited to join the research team, which was working on the project entitled ‘History of exhibitions in Zachęta, 1949-1970’ financed by National Programme for the Development of Humanities.
 Simultaneously she started her carrier as a lecturer at the Institute of Art History of the University of Warsaw.
 She received scholarships financed by: the Foundation for Polish Science („START” 2018), by The De Brzezie Lanckoronski Foundation (2018) and by the Polish Minister of Culture and National Heritage (2017).
-Member of the Ars Graphica International Association.
+One of two coordinators of the Polish satellite of the Ars Graphica International Network.

 - Marek Janczyk